-Y. Zhang et al., "Modeling of Multiple Vias with a Shared Anti-Pad in an Irregular Plate Pair Using Domain Decomposition Approach," IEEE International Symposium on Electromagnetic Compatibility, pp. 265-270, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+Y. Zhang et al., "Modeling of Multiple Vias with a Shared Anti-Pad in an Irregular Plate Pair using Domain Decomposition Approach," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 265 - 270, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 2014 IEEE International Symposium on Electromagnetic Compatibility (2014: Aug.
 4-8, Raleigh, NC)

 Center for High Performance Computing Research

 Keywords and Phrases